daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Should-have

-#### The user should be able to enlarge math expressions for closer inspection.
+#### The user should be able to enlarge math expressions for closer inspection

 Math expressions often contain small symbols such as exponents, indices, dot notations and derivatives.
 It should be possible for the user to